gwlee1991/block_puzzle/readme.md

 - [ ] Reset the game board
 - [ ] Drag pieces inside the board
 - [ ] Click on demo to see how the game works (will use modal for demo)
-- [ ] Move on to next page if puzzle solved
+- [ ] be able to choose different templates

 In addition, this project will include: